carloscastillom/BoM_generator/README.md

 # BoM_Creator
 The company requires to create a BoM for every single Sales order.
-I developed the BoM creator, which makes the whole process more efficient.
+I developed this project, which makes the whole process more efficient.

 Use of:
 xlwingz - integrates Excel and Python